-Table 21 details the 4 Joint Waiau Trust/QEII National Trust projects completed this year, protecting 33.6 ha of habitat (subject to final survey).
+Table 7 details the 1 Joint Waiau Trust/QEII National Trust projects completed this year, protecting 9.8 ha of habitat (subject to final survey), 1.55 km of stream and creating an additional 1.6 ha of open water habitat.
 These are mainly headwater wetlands, gullies and stream systems with significant native vegetation cover; hence they met the QEII National Trust criteria.
-The Trust now has 128 Joint projects on the books.
+The Trust now has 129 Joint projects on the books.